- Anna Ross

-In order to explore these narratives the research will examine what are the existing competing cultural narratives within the Scottish drug policy communities and the impact these narratives have on measurements of drug related harm.
-Using Interpretive Policy Analysis (IPA), an interdisciplinary research tool drawing on disciplines such as Sociology, Psychology, Social Anthropology and Social Policy, this study will examine drugs policy not simply as a legislative framework, but as a social world of interaction, competing meanings and evolving practices.
+In order to explore these narratives the research will examine what are the existing common and competing cultural narratives within the Scottish drug policy communities .
+Using Interpretive Policy Analysis (IPA), an interdisciplinary research tool drawing on disciplines such as Sociology, Law, Psychology, Social Anthropology and Social Policy, this study will examine drugs policy not simply as a legislative framework, but as a social world of interaction, competing meanings and evolving practices.
 Understanding this will add to existing knowledge on the complex relationship between evidence production, participation in the policymaking process, institutional memory, personal experience and policy formation.

 In addition to knowledge creation an aim of this research is to set up lasting deliberative processes involving multiple stakeholders, including drug consumers, to feed into the Scottish drug policy landscape.
 In order to do this I have been involved in the setting up and convening of a multi stakeholder group called the Scottish Drugs Policy Conversations, hosted by the Academy of Government and attended by multiple stakeholders within the Scottish drug policy communities.